Odessa – Tourist Attractions

 This hotel is named “London” (Architect – Yu Dimitrenko) but the facade resembles several Florentine palazzo of the Renaissance.
 The hotel is notable for the fact that over the years it hosted many famous people: the dancer Isadora Duncan, actor Alexander Vertinsky, artist Ivan Aivazovsky, writers Paustovsky, Vladimir Mayakovsky, Anton Chekhov and many others.
 Next to each number, a label is attached with the names of celebrities who stayed there. №38 is famous as the filmmaker Sergei Eisenstein, who made the film “Battleship Potemkin”, lived there.

-Conor Clyne, creator of Language Tsar, at the famous Potemkin Stairs in Odessa
+Conor Clyne, creator of the Tsar Experience, at the famous Potemkin Stairs in Odessa

 The staircase has 192 steps and is the main entrance to the city from the sea.
 Back in the 20th century, in his film “Battleship Potemkin”, the great director Sergei Eisenstein immortalized the stairs.
 The famous scene with a carriage that slides down the stairs forever is remembered millions of viewers.